 Also, CDL-holders are legally mandated to notify their employer about the incident within 30 days.9

 10. What will happen to my out-of-state license?

 Schedule a consultation with an attorney in the home state to discuss.
 Every state’s DMV is different, though they do try to impose similar penalties.

-11. When can I seal a conviction for “failing to stop for a school crossing guard” in Nevada?
+11. When can I seal a conviction for “failing to stop for a school crossing guard”?

 There is no waiting period to pursue a record seal if the charge gets dismissed (no conviction).12

 12. Will I get deported?